tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 ![png]({{ site.baseurl }}/images/lsp/fig3.png)

 Much better.
-We just plotted the entire dataset, all 150 points.
+We just plotted the entire data set, all 150 points.
 There are 50 data points per class.
-And Yes, at first glance we can see that the blue dots (Setosa class) can be easily sepearated by drawing a line and segregate it from the rest of the classes.
+And Yes, at first glance we can see that the blue dots (Setosa class) can be easily separated by drawing a line and segregate it from the rest of the classes.
 But what about the other two classes?

 Let's examine another approach to be more certain.